jart/poemy/README.md

   ways.
 The rhyming algorithm considers two words as rhyming if the last vowel and subsequent consonant phonemes match.
 Poemy can also do feminine rhymes!

-- **Any meter**: Poemy knows which syllables are stressed in each word.
+- **Any meter**: Poemy can break words into syllables and knows which ones are stressed.
 Poemy can also predict with good accuracy whether or not a single syllable word will be stressed in a sentence.
-This means it can write poetry in iambic pentameter, trochaic tetrameter, anapestic trimeter, etc.
+This allows it to write poetry in iambic pentameter, trochaic tetrameter, anapestic trimeter, etc.

 - **Any rhythm**.
 Poemy is able to distinguish between long and short sounding consonants.
-For example: "Cat attack galore" follows the rhyming scheme "sssll" (s = short, l = long).
+For example: "Cat attack galore" follows the rhythm "sssll" (s = short, l = long).

 - **Any style**.
 Poemy can be trained in various historical and contemporary styles.
 You want a Shakespearean sonnet?
 You got it.
 Some dark melancholic